Gerson: Evangelicals praise Trump at steep moral consequence

 In the process, evangelical leaders have placed themselves -- uncritically, with open eyes -- into a political coalition that is inspired by ethnic nationalism.
 Such are the occupational hazards of calling good evil, and evil good.

 Michael Gerson's email address is michaelgerson@washpost.com.
-His column is distributed by Washington Post Writers Group.
+His column is distributed by the Washington Post Writers Group.